 If you cannot source red hot pepper, then skip it or use green chillies.
 You may add half of a bell pepper or more paprika.

 Albania on world map

 Kimë me Vezë | Meat with Egg | Albanian Stew

 - 2 tablespoon olive oil

-- 2 medium onions diced finely
+- 2 medium-sized red onions diced finely

 - 3 garlic cloves grated

-- 1 fresh tomato chopped
+- 1 large tomato chopped

-- 1 carrot cut into roundels
+- 1 carrot choppe into roundels

 - 1 red hot pepper chopped into thin roundels